j-erler/pymf/README.rst

 Copyright 2018 Jens Erler and contributors.

-pyMF is free software made available under the MIT License.
+PyMF is free software made available under the MIT License.
 For details see the LICENSE file.